 To see if you eligible for or to apply for free school meals, please click here.

-In the 2018/19 financial year, the academy will receive £935 per child through pupil premium, £2,300 for each looked after child and £300 for each service child.
-The total pupil premium allocation for 2018/19 for the academy is £162,690.
-48% of the students are eligible for pupil premium funding.
+In the 2018/19 financial year, the academy received £935 per child through pupil premium, £2,300 for each looked after child and £300 for each service child.
+The total pupil premium allocation for 2018/19 for the academy was £162,690.
+48% of the students were eligible for pupil premium funding.

 How will the Funding be Spent?